SGDDNB/CLIPreg/README.md

 save(miR_info,file = "data/miR_info.RData")
 ```

-### HeLa stimulated by EGF data preparation
+### Example 2: Data pre-processing without using deltaTE

-The csv files used for pre-processing can be found in the example folder
+The csv files used for pre-processing can be found in the “Example”
-of CLIPreg’s github page.
+folder of CLIPreg’s github page.

 ``` r
 BiocManager::install("biomaRt")